ilauzon/abalone-ai/README.md

 5. Click on the file you want to choose then click the "Enter" button.
 6. The output files wil be generated in the same file as the executable.

-How to compile the project from source:
+# How to compile the project from source:

+## Dependencies:
-1. Make sure that the JDK with version >= 21 is installed.
+- JDK >= version 21

+## Instructions:
-2. In the root directory of the project in the cmd, comp3981-abalone/, run "gradlew.bat createDistributable"
+1. In the project's root directory, comp3981-abalone/, run "gradlew.bat createDistributable"
-3. Navigate to ./composeApp/build/compose/binaries/main/app/com.bcit.abalone/
+2. Navigate to ./composeApp/build/compose/binaries/main/app/com.bcit.abalone/ to see the compiled executable "com.bcit.abalone.exe".
-4. Run "com.bcit.abalone.exe"
+3. To use the executable, follow the steps to run the State Space Generator as described above.

 This is a Kotlin Multiplatform project targeting Desktop.
 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…